Movement marketing

 Movement marketing, or cultural movement marketing, is a marketing model that begins with an idea on the rise in culture.
-StrawberryFrog, the world's first Cultural Movement agency, invented the movement marketing model in 1999 working for such brands as Smart Car and IKEA.
+The Cultural Movement agency, StrawberryFrog, invented the movement marketing model in 1999 working for Smart Car and IKEA.

-“Movements” as a new brand building marketing model begins with an idea on the rise in culture rather than the product itself.
-Scott Goodson, the founder of StrawberryFrog has written that brands can "identify, crystallize, curate and sponsor movements, accelerating their rise."
+“Movements” as a new brand-building marketing model begins with an idea on the rise in culture rather than the product itself.

 Definition

-Cultural movements is a marketing model that builds brands by identifying, sparking, organizing, leading and/or aligning with an idea on the rise in culture and building a multiplatform communications around this idea so that passionate advocates can belong, rally, engage and bring about change.
+Cultural movements is a marketing model that builds brands by identifying, sparking, organizing, leading and/or aligning with an idea on the rise in culture and building a multi-platform communications around this idea so the advocates can belong, rally, engage, and bring about change.

-Cultural movement" requires a radical rethink of the old rules of marketing.
+"Cultural movement" requires a radical rethink of the old rules of marketing.